Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

-# Evaluation of AI Powered Driver Activity Monitoring to prevent Accidents in Indian Roads #
+# Evaluation of AI Powered Driver Alertness Monitoring to prevent Accidents in Indian Roads #

 Every single day there are hundreds of Road Accidents happening in India.